Jina Lee

 Lee, Jina.
 2025.
 Gendered Pathways to Perpetual Fame: The Selection of Elite Novelists into the Korean Literary Canon.
 Poetics, 112 DOI ↗

-Lee, Jina, Minjae Seo, Erin Leahey.
+Lee, Jina, Minjae Seo, and Erin Leahey.
 2022.
 Who Deserves Protection?
-How Naming Potential Beneficiaries Influences COVID-19 Vaccine Intentions.
+How Naming Potential Beneficiaries Influences the COVID-19 Vaccine Intentions.
 Socius, 8 DOI ↗

 Teaching